myra salsabila alwi/

 Jo March’s Monologue

 An ongoing project building on the enquiry of why ordinary women of Indonesia (and turns out, most of the world) are so scarcely documented in conventional museum archives.
-This project utilizes participatory design and speculative history, and relies heavily on visual languages that are mostly seen as kitschy and girly, like collaging and doodling.
+This project utilizes participatory design, inviting women to archive their wisdom and lived experience.
+This project relies heavily on visual languages that are mostly seen as kitschy and girly, like collaging and doodling.

 Productivity and Labor